MicheleNL/2015-website/README.md

 * Sass
 * Liquid & Markdown

-In order to run this website: download this repo and run "jekyll serve"
+In order to run this website yourself: download this repo and run "jekyll serve"

 #### _includes